 The Letter of Intent is an important early step in the process.
 Students should not assume that just anything will be approved.
 It is likely that the project will be either approved altogether or tentatively approved with modifications.
 Approval is based on the relationship of the project to the student's academy theme, the quality of the student's class work, the student's level of self-motivation, and the quality of the Letter of Intent itself.
-The Project/Paper Evaluation Form that academy teachers use is at the bottom of the page (an actual reproduction is on page 48).
+The Project/Paper Evaluation Form that academy teachers use is on page 48.